 We've taken the liberty to answer everything you may need to know about visiting Kapama Game Reserve

-There are several ways of getting to Kapama Game reserve adjacent to Kruger National Park, each of which has a slightly different cost implication and convenience to take into consideration.
+There are several ways of getting to Kapama Game Reserve adjacent to Kruger National Park, each of which has a slightly different cost implication and convenience to take into consideration.
 Daily flights operate between Johannesburg and Cape Town Airports to Hoedspruit, which is a short 15 min drive from Kapama.
-Kapama collect guests direct;y from Hoedspruit Airport.
+Kapama collects guests direct;y from Hoedspruit Airport.
 This is the easiest and most convenient way to travel to the Kapama.
 The flights take about 60 minutes from Joburg and just over 2 hours from Cape Town.

 For those with more time, self-driving to Kapama is a very feasible and enjoyable option.
 Kapama is about 5 hours drive from Johannesburg.
 The road is tarred and well maintained for the most part, with clean service stations along the way.
 Fuel is never a problem in South Africa, and you won't get lost with google maps or Waze.
 Roads are surprisingly well signposted & traffic density is generally low.